PayDock/mobile-sdk-doc/digital-wallet-widgets/paypalvault.md

 ---

 **Note:**
-*   The `actionButton` relies on your project's `ButtonAppearance` system.
+*   The `actionButton` relies on the `ButtonAppearance` system.
 Refer to your internal documentation or implementation of `ButtonAppearance` (and its variants like `FilledButtonAppearance`, `OutlineButtonAppearance`, etc.) and `ButtonAppearanceDefaults` for detailed customization options (e.g., colors, typography, shape, icons).
 *   The `PayPalVaultConfig` allows for optional `actionText` and `icon` parameters which directly affect the button's content, complementing the styling provided by `actionButton`.